HMCS Protecteur (AOR 509): Armament

 Four BAE Systems Mark 36 SRBOC chaff launchers and an AN/SLQ-25 Nixie towed decoy were the ship's primary defences.
-When Protecteur was originally launched, she was fitted with a twin 3″/50 caliber gun mounted on her bow; however, the 3″ guns were replaced with two 20 mm Phalanx CIWS mounts, one at the bow and one astern in August 1990.
+When Protecteur was originally launched, she was fitted with a twin 3-inch/50-calibre gun mounted on her bow; however, the 3-inch guns were replaced with two 20 mm Phalanx CIWS mounts, one at the bow and one astern in August 1990.
 The CIWS emplacements were part of the upgrades that Protecteur received before deploying to the Persian Gulf region.
 The CIWS was found above the bridge.

-Her former 3″/50 guns were temporarily fitted, together with two Bofors 40 mm guns, six 0.5 in machine guns, as well as Blowpipe and Javelin MANPADs during the Gulf War.
+Her former 3-inch guns were temporarily fitted, together with two Bofors 40 mm guns, six 0.5 in machine guns, as well as Blowpipe and Javelin MANPADs during the Gulf War.
 The CIWS mounts were retained after the war, but the Bofors and 76 mm gun were removed from Protecteur after returning from war.

 Originally Protecteur was to be fitted with Mark 29 NATO Sea Sparrow.
 However, due to delays in procurement, the Sea Sparrow system was never installed.
 The Sikorsky CH-124 Sea King helicopters on board Protecteur also provided weapons support, carrying Mark 46 torpedoes and a 7.62 mm machine gun.

 Crew

 Three hundred sixty-five men and women served on Protecteur.
 There were 27 officers aboard ship and a total of 45 crew members who were part of the air detachment that flew three CH-124 Sea King helicopters off the back of the ship.
-In 1988 the crew of the Protecteur was officially desegregated, allowing both men and women to serve on board her.
+In 1988 the crew of Protecteur was officially desegregated, allowing both men and women to serve on board her.
 Protecteur was equipped with a small dental clinic, which provided dental care for the Canadian Forces when deployed.